Close

 GPU Brute-force attack

-the attack is fully identical to simple brute-force except that to guess passwords, it uses video card instead of CPU.
-The GPU device to be run the attack on, should be set in 'General Options'.
+The attack is fully identical to simple brute-force except that to guess passwords, it uses video cards instead of CPU.
+The GPU device to be run the attack on should be set in 'General Options'.

 Read more...